What are Drag-Along Rights?

 Some Facts about the Drag-Along Rights Clause

-Drag-along rights clause has come into existence because of their benefits and monopoly posed by the majority shareholders.
+The drag-along rights clause has come into existence because of their benefits and monopoly posed by the majority of shareholders.
 However, there are a few facts that all shareholders of any company need to know, should they face any such situation with the shares they hold:

 - The majority shareholders who would have already made a deal with buyers of the company in a situation of M&A may exercise this right on minority shareholders anytime and should understand their responsibility to protect their rights by offering the same price for shares.